jlapeyre/BlockEnums.jl/README.md

 the instance `x` to type `A` in the second block of indices.

 These are supported by keyword arguments `blocklength`, `mod`, `numblocks`.
-There is also a keyword `compactshow`.
-This omits printing the integer associated with the enum value when displaying.
+There is also a keyword `compactshow` that causes the integer associated with the enum value to be omitted when displaying.

 ```julia
 julia> using BlockEnums